KeenMate/vuepress-github-pages/README.md

  - deployment script contains a step using package called [jenkey2011/vuepress-deploy](https://github.com/jenkey2011/vuepress-deploy)
    - this package does all the mentioned git steps and compilation for you but you can take the code and put it directly into your pipeline if you need

+   :warning: **It might take several seconds (or tens of seconds) for Github Pages to pickup the change in *gh-pages* branch.
+Few refreshes of your browser will be neded.** :warning:

  ## vuepress-deploy configuration